system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ## Replacing the CPU fans:

 Thelio Astra A1-N1 contains three 120mm CPU fans.
-One fan is mounted on the back of the CPU duct, while two others are mounted on the front and back of the CPU cooler's heatsink.
+One fan is mounted in the back of the CPU duct, while two others are mounted on the front and back of the CPU cooler's heatsink.

 **Part numbers:**
 - The duct-mounted CPU fan is a Be Quiet!
 Silent Wings 4 ([BQ SIW4-12025-MF-PWM](https://www.bequiet.com/en/casefans/3700)).
 - The heatsink-mounted CPU fans are Arctic Freezer 4U fans.
-    - The heatsink-mounted fans are produced for the Arctic Freezer 4U Ampere CPU cooler, and it may not be possible to source them separately.
+    - The heatsink-mounted fans are produced for the Arctic Freezer 4U-M Ampere CPU cooler, and it may not be possible to source them separately.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 25 minutes